mandelsoft/documents/config/README.md

 parameterization.
 It can either be provided by the installer itself to support generic application definitions or as part of the installed product.

-In the first case the result is an installer generally usable for an intended application domain.
+In the first case the result is some kind of installer framework generally usable for an intended application domain, whose basic installation capabilities are defined by the installer coding.

 <center>
 <img src="./media/templated-dsl-a.png" style="width:50%" />
 </center>

 An example for such an environment can be [Crossplane](https://www.crossplane.io) (providing an extensible core framework) and compositions used to describe dedicated application scenarios.
+Another example is [Terraform](https://www.terraform.io), which provides core installation features used to create installation descriptions by orchestrating those basic elements to describe a particular implementation scenario.

 The second case will provide a framework, which is used to provide an application specific installer in some application domain with a simplified